scionproto-contrib/jpan/doc/PathPolicyLanguage.md

 `policy_110a`, whereas `1-0:0:110,10.0.0.3:80` would be filtered by `policy_110b` and
 `1-0:0:120,10.0.0.2:80` would be filtered by `default`.

-## Route Filters
+## Path Filters

-Route filters are inspired by the
+Path filters are inspired by the
 [Path Policy Language](https://docs.scion.org/en/latest/dev/design/PathPolicy.html).
 Each filter has 0 or 1 ACLs and 0 or 1 Sequences.
 A path is denied if either the ACL or the Sequence denies the path.
 The ACL or Sequence being